All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 "The conversation about obesity needs to shift from willpower to biology.
 These medications work because obesity is a neuroendocrine disease, not a character flaw.")
 Dr. Fatima Cody Stanford, MD, MPH, Massachusetts General Hospital

-Compounded medications are not FDA-approved products.
-They contain the same active ingredients as brand-name medications, but the finished compound itself does not go through the FDA approval process.
+Compounded medications aren't FDA-approved products.
+They contain compounded formulations of the active ingredient as brand-name medications, but the finished compound itself doesn't go through the FDA approval process.
 Your provider prescribes them based on your individual clinical needs.

 503A vs 503B Pharmacies: What's the Difference